St. Ann's Church, Dawson Street: Interior

 The Georgian interior was designed by Isaac Wills, influenced by churches built by Christopher Wren but with variations characteristic of Irish architecture.
 The church underwent a major renovation in 2009.

 St. Ann's is noted for its wood carving.
 The carved reredos, placed within a shallow rounded apse, shares an unusual decorative feature with the reredos of the former St. Mary's in Dublin: Corinthian pilaster capitals with twin acanthus scrolls.
 The acanthus frieze is carved with winged angels and bishop's mitre; the segmental pediment, with festoons of flowers.
 The craftsman's name is unrecorded.

 The Bread Shelf

 A distinctive woodworking and charitable feature of St. Ann's is the Bread Shelf.
 Since 1723, as a result of a bequest by Lord Newton of Newtown Butler, the church has made daily bread available to anyone who chooses to receive it.
 The bread is placed near the altar on a shelf between acanthus-carved volutes.
-A photograph of the Bread Shelf may be viewed online.